Structure theorems for actions of homeomorphism groups: Introduction

 \begin{thm} For $n>1$, any section of $\res^0(\mathbb{D}^{n+1},S^n)$ is conjugate to the standard coning.
 In fact, any nontrivial action of $\Homeo_0(S^n)$ on $\mathbb{D}^{n+1}$ is conjugate to the standard coning. \end{thm} We actually prove a more general result than Theorem \ref{coning}, see Section \ref{sec:extension}.

 Ghys \cite{Ghys} posed the extension problem for the genus $g$ handlebody in the smooth category (see also \cite[Question 3.15, Question 3.19]{KB}).
-As a consequence of Theorem \ref{thm:structure}, we not only answer Ghys' question, but give a complete answer to the section problem which applies to any manifold with boundary, and any regularity of at least $C^1$.
+As a consequence of Theorem \ref{thm:structure}, we not only answer Ghys' question, but also answer the section problem for manifolds with boundary, and any regularity of at least $C^1$.

 \begin{cor}[No differentiable extensions] Let $W$ be a compact, smooth manifold with boundary $M$, and let $r\ge 1$.
 Then $\res^r(W,M): \Diff^r_0(W)\to \Diff^r_0(M)$ does not have a continuous section.
-If $r = \infty$, any section is continuous by \cite{Hurtado}, and this hypothesis may be removed. \end{cor}
+If $r = \infty$, any section is automatically continuous by \cite{Hurtado}, and this hypothesis may be removed. \end{cor}

 \para{Application III: $\Homeo_0(S^1)$ actions on surfaces} In contrast with Theorem \ref{coning}, there are infinitely many non-conjugate extension actions of $\Homeo_0(S^1)$ on $\DD^2$.
-For example, in addition to the standard coning, one may take the action on the open annulus $\PConf_2(S^1)$, with one end naturally compactified to a circle and the other to a point.
+For example, in addition to the standard coning, one may take the action on the open annulus (the configuration space of two marked points, or $\PConf_2(S^1)$), with one end naturally compactified to a circle and the other to a point.
 Section \ref{sec:Militon} is devoted to the general classification problem posed by Militon in \cite{Militon}.
-We prove the following. \begin{thm} There is an explicit family of actions $\rho_{K,\lambda}: \Homeo_0(S^1)\to \Homeo_0(\mathbb{D}^2)$ such that any nontrivial homomorphism $\rho: \Homeo_0(S^1)\to \Homeo_0(\mathbb{D}^2)$ is conjugate to $\rho_{K,\lambda}$ for some $K,\lambda$. \end{thm} Following Militon, we also know exactly which of the actions $\rho_{K,\lambda}$ are conjugate (see Section \ref{sec:Militon}), so this gives a complete classification of actions of $\Homeo_0(S^1)$ on the disc.
+We prove the following. \begin{thm} For each closed, proper set $K \subset [0,1]$ containing $0$, and a continuous function $\lambda: [0,1] - K \to \{0,1\}$ there is an action $\rho_{K,\lambda}: \Homeo_0(S^1)\to \Homeo_0(\mathbb{D}^2)$; this collection of actions has the property that any nontrivial homomorphism $\rho: \Homeo_0(S^1)\to \Homeo_0(\mathbb{D}^2)$ is conjugate to $\rho_{K,\lambda}$ for some $K,\lambda$. \end{thm} The construction of these actions is given in Section \ref{sec:Militon}, following Militon.
+Militon's work also tells us exactly which of the actions $\rho_{K,\lambda}$ are conjugate (see Section \ref{sec:Militon}), so this gives a complete classification of actions of $\Homeo_0(S^1)$ on the disc.
 A similar classification may be obtained by the same methods for actions of $\Homeo_0(S^1)$ on other orientable surfaces.
 This proves \cite[Conjecture 2.2]{Militon}.